junaidzm13/PageRank/README.md

 ### Developed and implemented an AI to rank pages by importance using Random Surfer Model and Iterative Algorithm.

+## How to run?
+  - python pagerank.py corpus0
+  - Where corpus0, corpus1 and corpus2 is a directory containing different web pages

 ## Background
 When search engines like Google display search results, they do so by placing more “important” and higher-quality pages higher in the search results than less important pages.
 But how does the search engine know which pages are more important than other pages?